 She highlights the example of plastics.
 Many brands are saying they are limiting their use of plastics for environmental reasons, but it needs to be more than a knee jerk reaction.
 Switching out plastic might create another problem with even more waste - so the approach needs to be a measured one.
 It is important to get that kind of transparency to become more common, Ferrow adds, and help consumers understand why changes need to have real evidence behind them.

 It also creates a drive for more brands to adopt sustainability, she says.
 Companies putting their environmental credentials out there, like those using carbon labelling and traceable supply chains, provide an example for others to follow.
-It can seem overwhelming at first, but Twelve aims to guide brands who are just starting their journey.
+It can seem overwhelming at first, but Twelve aims to guide brands who are just starting out on their journey.

 Together, Ferrow and Austin put together sustainability roadmaps for all of their clients to help them get where they need to be.